 How the Nervous System Influences Somatic Learning

 See how your brain and body work together.
-Learn why moving slowly helps you feel safe and ready to learn new things.
+Learn why moving slowly helps you feel safe and ready to learn somatic touch.

 Learning Depends on Nervous System State